inikep/lzbench/README.md

 ```

+The default linking for Linux is dynamic and static for Windows.
+This can be changed with `make BUILD_STATIC=0/1`.

 To remove one of compressors you can add `-DBENCH_REMOVE_XXX` to `DEFINES` in Makefile (e.g. `DEFINES += -DBENCH_REMOVE_LZ4` to remove LZ4).
 You also have to remove corresponding `*.o` files (e.g. `lz4/lz4.o` and `lz4/lz4hc.o`).